Omni Calculator logo

 Similarly, you can use other methods to calculate the hydraulic coefficient based on your sample size's grain size and uniformity coefficient.
 If your working fluid is water (select water as the fluid), we have prefilled the viscosity data for you at different temperatures.

-You can use the advanced mode of the tool to calculate kinematic viscosity using the density and dynamic viscosity.
+💡 You can click on and unfold the tool's Fluid dynamic viscosity and density field to calculate kinematic viscosity using the density and dynamic viscosity.

 What are some empirical methods to calculate hydraulic conductivity?